cmu-delphi/epiprocess/.github/pull_request_template.md

 ### Checklist

 Please:
+- [ ] Make sure this PR is against "dev", not "main".
 - [ ] Request a review from one of the current epiprocess main reviewers: brookslogan, nmdefries.
 - [ ] Describe changes made in NEWS.md or under the "Changelog" heading, making